miemiy/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 ### Center-of-table console support

 Surface Hub 3 now supports **third-party center-of-table consoles**, providing an additional option for controlling meetings.
 These **Teams Rooms Certified Universal Consoles**, starting with hardware from MAXHUB, allow users to manage Surface Hub meetings from a touchpad at the conference room table.
-Console support simplifies meeting operations, including joining meetings and wired content sharing, while also making Surface Hub suitable for front-of-room deployments.
+Console support simplifies meeting operations, including joining meetings and wired content sharing,<sup>?</sup> while also making Surface Hub suitable for front-of-room deployments.
 Universal Console support is targeted for general availability in **Q2 of 2025**.

 ## Manage remotely and stay secure anywhere